Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

 A member of the Menagerie of Fools.
-It is later revealed that he and Shiro are Kerioyl and Filmina's sons and they have been secretly helping the Netherlord to save their brother from a curse.
+It is later revealed that he and Shiro are Kerioyl and Filmina's sons and they have been secretly helping the Netherlord to save their brother Kai from a curse.
+He is also part vampire.
+He and his family soon turned against the Netherlord after he intended to dispose of them for letting Boxxo escape, but that was later revealed to be part of the Netherlord's plan to complete his goal.